Cardinal Chambers | Meet the team

 Year of Call: 2014

-Since joining Chambers Amelia has enjoyed developing her practice in all areas of family disputes including; private children law, public law, injunctive relief and financial remedy.
+Since joining Chambers Amelia has enjoyed developing her practice in: private children law, public law and injunctive relief.

 Amelia has experience in a wide variety of cases including a notable case of allegations of sexual abuse against a minor.
 She has represented clients from the first hearing all the way through until final determination.